Marieva Gruffat, osteopathe

 Passionate about osteopathy

-Marieva Gruffat grew up in an environment centered on the respect of the human being and his interaction with nature.
-She learns very early to look and listen with her mother, a horticulture teacher.
-With her father, director of a cooperative of organic products, she developed her sense of vital energies.
+Mariéva Gruffat grew up in an environment centered on respect for human beings and their interaction with nature.
+She learned to observe and listen at a very early age from her mother, a horticulture teacher.
+With her father, the director of an organic produce cooperative, she developed her sense of vital energies.

-As she grew up, “helping people” became more and more obvious to Mariéva.
-She therefore chose to complete a bachelor’s degree in the social sector, which she complemented with training in psychology.
+As she grew older, “helping people” became increasingly important to Mariéva.
+She therefore chose to pursue a bachelor’s degree in the social sector, which she supplemented with training in psychology.
 She understood the influence of emotions on behavior, posture, and sometimes even pain.
-She then looked for a model of care that would link the body and the mind.
+She then sought a model of care that connected the body and mind.

-Holistic medicines seem to her the most appropriate because they respect the integrity of the patient by using natural methods.
-She therefore chose osteopathy, a therapy that allows her to use her hands, which were already full of vital energy.
-When she was little, her mother told her that she had the fingers of a fairy.
+Holistic medicine seemed most appropriate to her because it respects the patient’s integrity through the use of natural methods.
+She therefore chose osteopathy, a therapy that allows her to use her hands, already full of vital energy.
+When she was little, her mother told her she had magic fingers.

 Training at the Andrew Taylor Still Academy in Lyon

-It is in Lyon (France) that Marius Gruffat studies in a school of osteopathy, the Andrew Taylor Still Academy, where the accent is put on the humanistic aspect of osteopathy and an individual follow-up of the students.
+Marius Gruffat studied at the Andrew Taylor Still Academy, an osteopathy school in Lyon, France, where the emphasis was on the humanistic aspect of osteopathy and individualized student support.
 A great adventure began for her!
-She learns from the first year to develop the sensitivity of her hands by listening and touching.
-Little by little, she became familiar with the different theories of the human being and the cosmos.
+From her first year, she learned to develop the sensitivity of her hands through listening and touch.
+Little by little, she became familiar with the various theories of the human being and the cosmos.

-Her passion for her profession took her to Senegal for a humanitarian mission where she met other osteopaths who introduced her to other techniques that broadened her field of action.
+Her passion for her profession took her to Senegal for a humanitarian mission, where she met other osteopaths, who introduced her to other techniques that broadened her scope of practice.

-Today, at 26 years old, she chooses to pursue her career in Cambodia.
-“The practice of osteopathy in Cambodia is for me a way to combine my passion and the discovery of other cultures” explains Mariéva who likes to combine travel and work.
+At 26, she chose to continue her journey in Cambodia.
+“Practicing osteopathy in Cambodia is a way for me to combine my passion with discovering other cultures,” explains Mariéva, who enjoys combining travel and work.

-“As an osteopathy student, I had a project to work in a team”, explains Mariéva who sees today this project coming true with the collaboration within Essence de santé.
+“As an osteopathy student, I had a plan to work as part of a team,” explains Mariéva, who is now seeing this project come to fruition with the collaboration within Essence de Santé.
 There are many similarities between Chinese medicine and osteopathy.
 Both are holistic therapies aimed at restoring balance and restoring the body’s capacity for self-healing and full health.

 What is osteopathy?

-Osteopathy is a therapeutic approach that helps the body regain its ability to adapt and its full mobility by acting on tissues (muscles, tendons, bones, ligaments, arteries…) whose balance has been disturbed by accidents, physical or psychological trauma.
+Osteopathy is a therapeutic approach that helps the body regain its adaptive capacity and full mobility by acting on tissues (muscles, tendons, bones, ligaments, arteries, etc.) whose balance has been disrupted by accidents, physical, or psychological trauma.

-The field of action of osteopathy is very broad.
-It can treat both lumbar, cervical and sciatic pain.
-But also digestive disorders such as chronic constipation, sleep disorders, anxiety, migraines or sinusitis.
-And many others….
+Osteopathy has a very broad scope.
+It can treat lower back, neck, and sciatic pain, as well as digestive disorders such as chronic constipation; sleep disorders, anxiety, migraines, and sinusitis.
+And many more…

-For athletes, musicians or singers, regular follow-up helps prevent injuries and relieve certain pains.
-Osteopathy is particularly interesting for the treatment of women during pregnancy, after childbirth, and for their infants.
+For athletes, musicians, or singers, regular follow-up can prevent injuries and relieve certain pains.
+Osteopathy is particularly useful for treating women during pregnancy, after childbirth, and for their infants.

-Different techniques can be used according to the different needs of each patient.
-“I always favour a treatment that listens to the patient and uses tissue techniques or more commonly called soft techniques without cracking” explains Mariéva Gruffat.
+Different techniques can be used depending on the differentiated needs of each person.
+“I always favor treatment that listens to the patient and uses tissue techniques, or more commonly known as gentle techniques without cracking,” explains Mariéva Gruffat.

 0 Comments